Parallel sampling of decomposable graphs using Markov chain on junction trees: Decomposable graphs and junction trees

 A graph \(G\) is \emph{decomposable} if and only if the set of maximal cliques of \(G\) can be ordered as \((C_{1}, \dots, C_{c})\), such that, for each \(i=1, \dots, c\), if

 \(S_{i}\) may be empty.
 The relation in~\eqref{eq:running-intersection-property} is called the running intersection property, and the sequence $(C_1, \dots, C_c)$ is called the \emph{perfect ordering sequence}.
 The set \(\sep{G} = \cbr{S_{1}, \dots ,S_{c}}\), formed by~\eqref{eq:running-intersection-property}, is known as the \emph{minimal separators} of \(G\), and define \(\clq{G} = \cbr{C_{1}, \dots, C_{c}}\).
 Maximal cliques are unique to a decomposable graph, while separators can repeat in~\eqref{eq:running-intersection-property}.
-The edge-relation \(\edge{C_{i}, C_{k}}\) that \(S_{i} \) forms between \(C_{i}\) and \(C_{k}\) in~\eqref{eq:running-intersection-property} leads to a tree representation of \(G\).
-A (reduced) \emph{junction tree} of \(G\) is a tree with a vertex set as the maximal cliques and an edge set as the minimal separators of \(G\) written as \(J = (\clq{G}, \sep{G})\).
+The edge-relation \(\edge{C_{i}, C_{k}}\) that \(S_{i} \) forms between \(C_{i}\) and \(C_{k}\) in~\eqref{eq:running-intersection-property}, leads to a tree representation of \(G\).
+A (reduced) \emph{junction tree} of \(G\), is a tree with vertex set as the maximal cliques and edge set as the minimal separators, of \(G\), written as \(J = (\clq{G}, \sep{G})\).
 It follows that \(G\) is decomposable if and only if it admits a junction tree representation.
 A decomposable graph admits multiple (reduced) junction tree representations.
 We denote \(\jtree{G}\) to be the set of (reduced) junction trees of \(G\).
 The maximal cardinality search algorithm of~\cite{Tarjan:1984:SLA:1169.1179} allows a junction tree representation to be found in time of order \(|\cV| + |\cE|\).

 As in \cite{Green01032013}, we adopt the convention that we allow separators to be empty, with the effect that every junction tree is connected.
-We reserve the terms vertex and edge to refer to the elements of \(G\), and use cliques and separators for the elements of junction trees.
-To explain this difference: a vertex represents a single element while a clique, or a separator, can represent multiple vertices.
+We reserve the term vertex and edge to refer to the elements of \(G\), and use cliques and separator for the elements of junction trees.
+To this difference, a vertex represents a single element while a clique, or a separator, can represent multiple vertices.

-Junction trees are general graphical objects defined independently of a decomposable graph.
+Junction trees are general graphical objects that are defined independently of decomposable graph.
 A tree \(T\) with vertices as subsets of \(\cV\) is called a \emph{junction tree}, if it holds that for any pair of vertices \(C_{1}\), \(C_{2}\) of \(T\), and any tree vertex \(C\) in the unique path \(C_{1}\sim C_{2}\) in \(T\),